 ASU Art Museum: Admission is always free.
 Hours: Tuesday – Saturday 11am – 5pm.
 Open to 8pm on Thursday.
 Closed Sundays, Mondays and university holidays.

-Where to Stay in Tempe, Arizona
+Great Hotels in Tempe, Arizona

 We stayed at two different places over five nights in Tempe.
 We stayed the first three nights at Tempe Mission Palms, which was a 2018 Conde Nast Traveler Reader’s Choice Award Winner.
 It’s a comfortable, quiet and picturesque stay right in the heart of downtown Tempe.
 We then picked up a rental car and stayed two nights at the Phoenix Marriott Resort Tempe at The Buttes, which is 4.5 miles outside downtown Tempe.
 We enjoyed our stays at both, and it depends what you’re looking for as to which hotel we’d recommend over the other.